BlueAndGold - Irish In The NFL: Jaylon Smith Addresses Wealth Gap, Romeo Okwara Shines

 After a Disappointing 2019, Romeo Okwara Bounces Back

 In his first season with Detroit, Romeo Okwara started 14 games for the Lions in 2018, registering 39 tackles, 7.5 sacks and 14 quarterback hits.
-It seemed this former undrafted free agent had ascended and was now a productive starter and NFL mainstay.
+It seemed this former undrafted free agent had ascended and was going to have a productive starter and NFL mainstay.

 But in 2019, Okwara struggled.
 He started just one game, had 28 tackles and his reputation as a feared pass rusher took a hit, as he finished the season with just 1.5 sacks and 10 quarterback hits.